hamlees93/currency_converter_app/README.md

   - **rate_worker.rb** - Using **sidekiq**, this worker will go about it's request asynchronously, thus not impacting the loading time.
 The free tier of fixer did not allow the base rate to change, from EUR, on a request.
 So, when saving a rate, the EUR / currency_2 rate is divided by the EUR / currency_1 rate to get the current rate of the two pairs
 - **Tests** - Have been set up to test the basic functionality of the app

+### Takeaways

+- Not having the app deployed, made the scheduling aspect a little tricky.
+After finalising the solution I came up with, I came across a gem called [sidekiq-scheduler](https://github.com/moove-it/sidekiq-scheduler), which would have removed a lot of complexities

 ### Additional Notes

 This app relies on the Fixer.io API.
 If you need to load your own key, follow the steps below: